Omnigent: The New Meta-Harness for EVERY Coding Agent - Claude Code, Codex, Pi, More

 Read this before watching.

-Coding-agent workflow is the loop of inspect, plan, edit, verify, summarize, and route the next task to the right tool.
+Coding-agent workflow is the loop of inspect, route, plan, edit, verify, summarize, and decide what should be automated next.

 New playlist item from Cole Medin; queued for transcript-backed review, topic mapping, and a practical learning artifact.